ml4223/UIcodesample/README.md

 <b>Instructions:</b>
 <br>
-Download the hw7 folder from this git page
+Download or clone this git project and Unzip the project
 <br>
-Open terminal (Mac) and cd into the hw7 folder
+Open terminal (Mac) and cd into the folder, then cd into hw7
 <br>
 Type into the terminal: python server.py
 <br>